 Thanks to the trust JLL earned throughout the City Heights residence project, CU Denver engaged JLL yet again, this time to manage development of a dedicated building for the College of Engineering Design and Computing.

 As part of its 2030 master plan, the university intends to serve as the anchor institution for an open innovation district in downtown Denver.
-The cornerstone of this bold vision: A cutting-edge engineering building to serve as the department’s hub location.
-JLL is actively managing all aspects of the development in close coordination with all university stakeholders, including programming, design, approvals, permitting and construction.
+The cornerstone of this bold vision: A cutting-edge engineering building to serve as the College’s hub location.
+JLL was engaged to actively managing all aspects of the development in close coordination with all university stakeholders, including programming, design, approvals, permitting and construction.
 JLL developed guiding principles, expedited a complex programming process with multiple departmental stakeholders, planned for a phased bid and permit package and led the team to a schematic design that the University can use pending securing project financing to move forward with the next phase of design.

 Challenge #3: Make CU Denver a “Best Place to Work”